devlop-ab/speedtrap/README.md

 composer require devlop/speedtrap
 ```

-If you wish to change any of the speedtrap configuration (such as the default threshold of 5 seconds) you can publish the config, but this is usually not needed.
+If you wish to change any of the speedtrap configuration options (such as the default threshold of 5 seconds or component name) you can publish the config, but this is usually not needed.

 ```
 php artisan vendor:publish --provider="Devlop\Speedtrap\SpeedtrapServiceProvider"